ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 existing chain.

 **Note:** The `Chain` type's API is only designed to handle non-finalized data.
-The genesis block and all pre sapling blocks are always considered to be finalized blocks and should not be handled via the `Chain` type through `CommitBlock`.
+The genesis block and all pre canopy blocks are always considered to be finalized blocks and should not be handled via the `Chain` type through `CommitBlock`.
 They should instead be committed directly to the finalized state with `CommitFinalizedBlock`.
 This is particularly important with the